Faturotiolayinka/FaturotiOlayinka/README.md

 ## 💡 What I Do

+💡 What I Do
+Develop end-to-end data science workflows using Python

-- Clean and preprocess raw datasets to prepare them for analysis
+- Clean, preprocess, and transform raw datasets for analysis and modeling

-- Perform **Exploratory Data Analysis (EDA)** to identify insights, trends, and anomalies
+- Perform Exploratory Data Analysis (EDA) to uncover patterns and insights

+- Build and evaluate machine learning models using Scikit-learn

+- Deploy machine learning models using Streamlit and Flask to build interactive web applications

+- Create interactive dashboards and reports using Power BI and Excel to support data-driven decisions

-- Build **machine learning models** in Python to solve classification, regression, and clustering problems
+- Collaborate on data projects and internships, applying statistical and machine learning techniques to solve real-world problems

-- Create insightful **dashboards** using **Power BI** and **Excel** for business intelligence
-- Use **SQL** for data querying and analysis in relational databases
-- Communicate results clearly using visualizations and storytelling
-- Deployment
+- Continuously learn and explore new tools and technologies in the data science ecosystem
 ---

 ## 🛠️ Tools & Technologies